mehdi-fathi/eloquent-filter/README.md

 }
 ```

-As above code you can modify every query params of Model in method `serializeRequestFilter` before run by Eloquent Filter.
+As above code you can modify every query params of the Model in the method `serializeRequestFilter` before run by Eloquent Filter.
-This is good method when you want set user_id or convert date or remove space and others.
+This is a good method when you want set user_id or convert date or remove space and others.

 ### Response Filter